 Benicia Academy of Performing Arts

 Sister organization to Benicia Ballet Theatre.
 We offer a variety of dance, training and movement classes.
-Class prices are shown below, and class schedule is in the calendar.
+Class prices are shown below.
 We offer multi-class discounts as well as pre-pay discounts.

 To register, you will need to make an account in our Studio Director app - link is below.

 A WORD FROM OUR DIRECTOR, MARGARET KENRICK

 Welcome everyone to Benicia Ballet School, LLC/Benicia Academy of Performing Arts (BAPA) Online Learning.

 There is a link to the online learning site below, but you will need to request permission for access and then I will need to respond.
 This information has also been included in an email to our students.
 It is important to me for everyone in our school to have access to this learning platform, but also protect our families from cyber security threats.
 This is where it is housed now.
 I will keep you updated as I strive to quickly make progress.

 BAPA is committed to completing its 40 - week session.
 We will not be having spring break in April and we will continue a week into June to make up for the limited classes these two weeks in March.
 Jacquelyn is planning a delayed showcase so we can still celebrate our dancers hard work all year.
 I do realize online classes work better for our older students and teachers able to find the equipment needed to conduct online classes.
 Jeanette Hunter, your school account administrator, has the school phone forwarded to her home and is available to discuss credits to accounts (Contact her here).
 I will not be able to take account questions since I will be building out the platform for improved learning opportunities.
 I will continue to do everything we can to complete this season and prepare our dancers for a bright and healthy future.